 With PriceShape, users can perform detailed competitive analysis, design their own pricing strategies, establish automatic repricing to remain competitive, and use smart data to optimize Google Shopping features.

-This tool compliments businesses across industries.
+This tool complements businesses across industries.

 Perfect your price optimization.